When developing applications that use multiple MATLAB® packages, consider that the following cannot be shared between assemblies:

 other than the one in which it originated.
 For example, suppose you

-had two MATLAB functions, get_plot_handle
+had two MATLAB functions, get_plot_handle and plot_xy,

-used the function handle created by get_plot_handle
+and plot_xy used the function handle created by get_plot_handle.

 % Saved as get_plot_handle.m function h = get_plot_handle(lnSpec, lnWidth, mkEdge, mkFace, mkSize) h = @draw_plot; function draw_plot(x, y) plot(x, y, lnSpec, ...
 'LineWidth', lnWidth, ...
 'MarkerEdgeColor', mkEdge, ...
 'MarkerFaceColor', mkFace, ...
 'MarkerSize', mkSize) end end